Supersonic and Superluminal Energy and Speed of Information via Temporal Interference in a Dispersionless Environment: Conclusion

 \section{Conclusion}

 It is not known if experimental verification of the theory of the direct+reflected path effect would be easier to conduct with acoustic or EM waves, but experimental verification is needed.
-An optical experiment might be conducted with lasers and acoustic-optic modulators, similar to the apparatus used by \citet{stenner_2003}, where superluminal speeds are generated by interference derived from temporal interference alone or also with potassium vapors used to increase the group speed due to anomalous dispersion.
-A beam splitter might send one beam toward the mirror, and the other toward the receiver, where they interfere.
+A beam splitter might send one beam toward the reflector and the other toward the receiver, where they interfere.
 If lasers are used to explore the direct+reflected path effect, the amplitudes of the direct and reflected paths would not decay following the spherical spreading of energy, so $a_i=1$ in Eq. \ref{eq:ac_soln_0_press}, giving more weight to interference from the reflected path.

 We do not understand why the direct+reflected path effect yields a faster speed of information for temporally interfering paths than the speed derived in the absence of the reflected path, where the wave only propagates directly from source to receiver.
 This may not be true for all types of symbols, and has only been simulated with a few cases.
 One possibility is interference emphasizes the differences between the symbols just after the point of non-analyticity compared with propagation only along the direct path.